kkthxbye-code/csgo_bugs/sv_pure_bypass_8/README.md

 7. Profit!
 8. To revert changes either close CS:GO or press CTRL+C in the terminal (this will close CS:GO on Windows).

-**Note:** If the wallhacks don't enable within 10s after you connect to a server you need to change shader settings manually.
+**Note:** If the wallhacks don't turn on within 10s after you connect to a server you need to change shader settings manually.

 ### Maps